ziaKhan1995/js-gpa-calculator/README.md

+Note* Use defer attribute in script tag if async does work or load the roots file properly. i.e (<script src="javascript/nav.js" async></script> replace async with defer.

 Screenshots are provided in images folder.
 Download the code and run. (tomcat recommended otherwise you have to handle path issues).

 1. It will display errors(if grade value for a course is missing) like this when you hit Calculate GPA button.